 Bigger is not always better

-We are a traditional manufacturer, affineur and supplier of the finest Emmentaler AOP and other cheese specialties from traditionally producing companies.
+We are traditional cheese makers and affineurs of the finest Emmentaler AOP, and other cheese specialties.
 We believe that bigger is not always better and that less is often more.
-This starts with the quality of the milk, which is much richer when the cows graze on lush, healthy flower meadows.
+This starts with the quality of the milk, which is much richer when the cows graze on lush, healthy flowering meadows.

 With the ‘Save the Emmentaler’ campaign, we strengthen the understanding of what it takes to handcraft and ripen an original Emmentaler AOP.
 Our mission is to preserve the high-quality Emmentaler and Rahmtaler produced by small dairies.
 We call on cheese professionals and cheese lovers across the globe to get reacquainted with the ‘King of Swiss Cheeses.’
 Celebrate the Emmentaler on your cheese boards, recipes and fondue and share its 700 year history.